mobile rating

 Difference Between Ngorongoro Crater & Ngorongoro Conservation Area

-The Ngorongoro Conservation Area is easily accessible.
-You’ll have a couple of options to choose from – by road or by air.
+The Ngorongoro Conservation Area is easily accessible and an important highlight of many Tanzania Safari Packages.
+You’ll have a couple of options to choose from—by road or by air.

 By Road